I&O AI For Emergency Dental Calls

 New-patient emergency calls mix with routine scheduling traffic.

-AfterUrgent demand is classified separately from hygiene, billing, and routine appointment calls.
+AfterUrgent demand is classified separately from hygiene, billing, benefits, and routine appointment calls.

 Questions before putting AI on the phone